huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] X
 - [ ] Y

-#### What TV network is home to the shows “Arthur”, “Sid the Science Kid”, and “Hero Elementary”?
+#### What TV network is home to the shows "Arthur", "Sid the Science Kid", and "Hero Elementary"?

 - [ ] Food Network
 - [x] PBS
 - [ ] Cinemark

-#### On “Doc McStuffins”, who are her patients?
+#### On "Doc McStuffins", who are her patients?

 - [ ] Children
 - [ ] Animals